-Federal Work-Study student employees cannot work more than 20 hours a week.
-First year students can earn up to \$5,000 during the year and returning students can earn up to \$6,000 during the year (this is for both fall and spring semesters, please be mindful of this while scheduling for work).
+Federal Work-Study student employees cannot work more than 20 hours per week.
+Being mindful of award amounts, first-time FWS recipients can earn up to \$5,000 during the year and returning FWS recipients can earn up to \$6,000 during the year (this is for both fall and spring semesters).
 Students are not permitted to work during winter or summer semesters.
 Students employed as Federal Work-Study cannot begin work until approved and cannot work past the last day (final exam day) of each semester.